mganss/CueGen/README.md

 There are different types of colors in Rekordbox for memory cues and hot cues.
 Memory cues can have one of 8 eight different colors: Pink, Red, Orange, Yellow, Green, Aqua, Blue, and Purple.

-Hot cues can technically have any color from 64 color palette, of which only 16 are surfaced in Rekordbox.
+Hot cues can technically have any color from a 64 color palette, of which only 16 are surfaced in Rekordbox.

 Mixed in Key cue points are by default assigned a color according to their energy level.
 For memory cue points purple is Energy 1 and pink is Energy 8.
 Hot cues get similar colors picked from the 16 colors palette.